Big week: non-technical workflow in Slack, CLI 0.2.0, better Task statuses, and more. I'm excited, this was one of our biggest weeks for releases.

 runops tasks create -t test-db -s 'select 1'

 To make the experience more consistent, we moved the -t flag from the type to the target, as type isn't going to be used much now.
-You can still use it to override the type from the Target using the -y option.
+You can still use it to override the type from the Connection using the -y option.

 Now you get a notification in Slack about the status of your Tasks.
 Both failure and success outcomes are updated in the Task so you can check them in the CLI, admin UI, or Slack. ▶️ Autorun Tasks Tasks that require no review will automatically run when created.
 You can get the results back from a script with 2 commands now instead of 3.